robert-abc/helsinki/README.md

 For a single step, the training set includes 70 images (70%) and the test set the 30 remaining images (30%).

 ### Forward problem
-We consider the forward problem, i.e., to blur the image, as the convolution of an image x with a Point Spread Function (PSF) k
+We consider the forward problem, i.e., to blur the image, as
 <img src="https://render.githubusercontent.com/render/math?math=y = k*x %2B e,">
+where
+x is the sharp image,
+k is the point spread function (PSF),
-where y is the resulting blurred image and e is an additive noise.
+y is the resulting blurred image,
+e is an additive noise.

-To simulate the out of focus blur the PSF is considered as a disc, where the only parameter is its radius.
-Inside the disc, the value is 1 and outside the disc the value is 0 [[2]](#2)..
+To simulate the out of focus blur the PSF is considered as a disk, where the only parameter is the disk radius.
+Inside the disk, the value is 1 and outside the disk the value is 0 [[2]](#2).
 For each blur step (from 0 to 19), the PSF radius was visually estimated from the sharp-blurred image pairs.
+The Blur category number is one of the three input arguments of the function.
+It is important to select the correct image folder and the PSF radius.

-It should be noted that we used no blurring matrix, because t would be computational costly.
+It should be noted that we used no blurring matrix, because it would be computational costly.
 All the blurring is computed directly with the PSF.

-The Blur category number is one of the three input arguments of the function.
-It is also important to select the correct image folder.
+It is a non-blind deblurring algorythm, the PSF is not updated while iterating, assuming the PSF is known.

 ### Inverse problem
 There are three parts to reconstruct the sharp images.